brizzbane/surgetrader/README.md

 ## Configuration

 1. At the shell, copy `src/system.ini.sample` to `src/system.ini` and configure the file as documented.
-1. In the `src/users` directory, create an ini file for each account that will be trading.
-Follow the documentation in `src/users/sample.ini` for directions.
+1. Change to the `src/users` directory.
+Copy `src/users/sample.ini` to a new name of your choosing, e.g. myaccount.ini.
-1. Update the variable `INIS` in the file `src/users/users.py` with the name of this new ini file.
+1. Update the variable `inis` in the file `src/system.ini` with the name of this new ini file.

 ### Optimal Settings